 Convolutional neural networks contain a hidden world of symmetries within themselves.
 This symmetry is a powerful tool in understanding the features and circuits inside neural networks.
-It also suggests that efforts to design neural networks with additional symmetries baked in (eg. ) may be on a promising track.
+It also suggests that efforts to design neural networks with additional symmetries baked in (eg.

 Before we talk about the examples introduced in this article, let’s talk about how this definition maps to the classic example of equivariance in neural networks: translation and convolutional neural network nets.
 In a conv net, translating the input image is equivalent to translating the neurons in the hidden layers (ignoring pooling, striding, etc).
-Formally, gZ2g\in Z^2 and ff maps images to hidden layer activations.
-Then gg acts on the input image xx by translating spatially, and acts on the activations by also spatially translating them.
+Formally, and maps images to hidden layer activations.
+Then acts on the input image by translating spatially, and acts on the activations by also spatially translating them.

 This transformed neuron form of equivariance is a special case of equivariance.
 There are many ways a neural network could be equivariant without having transformed versions of neurons.
 Conversely, we’ll also see a number of examples of equivariance that don’t map exactly to the group theory definition of equivariance: some have “holes” where a transformed neuron is missing, while others consist of a set of transformations that have a weaker structure than a group or don’t correspond to a simple action on the image.
 But this general structure remains.

-In this article, we’ll focus on examples of equivariance in InceptionV1 trained on ImageNet, but we’ve observed at least some equivariance in every model trained on natural images we’ve studied.
+In this article, we’ll focus on examples of equivariance in InceptionV1

 Rotational Equivariance: One example of equivariance is rotated versions of the same feature.
 These are especially common in early vision, for example curve detectors, high-low frequency detectors, and line detectors.